o3de/o3de.org/content/docs/user-guide/project-config/project-manager.md

 ### Configure gems

 The **Configure Gems** screen enables you to change the collection of Gems that are enabled in your project.
-This screen can be opened during the new project workflow (from the Enter Project Details screen) or from the Edit Project Settings screen of an existing project.
-You can use the Gem Catalog in the Configure Gems screen to find and enable new Gems for your project.
+You can open this screen during the new project workflow, from the **Enter Project Details** screen, or from the **Edit Project Settings** screen of an existing project.
+You can use the Gem Catalog in the **Configure Gems** screen to find and enable new Gems for your project.
 Refer to [Adding and Removing Gems in a Project](./add-remove-gems) for instructions on using Configure Gems.

 ![Configure Gems screen](/images/user-guide/project-config/add-remove-gems/configure-gems-screen.png)